 Climb the highest mountains in Virginia.
 Coast on a bike along a rushing stream to the music of birdsong.
-Rapel down an awesome rock cliff.
-Ride your horse along scenic trails and stay in campgrounds especially for equestrian visitors.
+Rapel down a fantastic rock cliff.
+Ride your horse along scenic trails and stay in campgrounds, especially for equestrian visitors.

-The centerpiece of the region is the Mount Rogers National Recreation area, 200,000 acres of park land, trails, campgrounds, wilderness areas and more.
+The region’s centerpiece is the Mount Rogers National Recreation Area, 200,000 acres of park land, trails, campgrounds, wilderness areas, and more.

 Mount Rogers NRA is flanked by two Virginia state parks, Grayson Highlands and Hungry Mother.
 The Appalachian Trail runs through the region, and the Virginia Creeper Trail does too.